What We Do

 Why It Matters

 Energy efficiency is a low-cost way to save money, support job growth, reduce pollution, and improve the competitiveness of our businesses.
 Our homes, offices, schools, hospitals, restaurants, and stores consume a lot of energy and money.
-We spend more than $400 billion each year to power our homes and commercial buildings, consuming approximately 74% of all electricity used in the United States, about 40% of our nation's total energy bill.
+We spend over $400 billion each year to power our homes and commercial buildings that consume 75% of all electricity used in the United States and 40% of the nation's total energy.
 And much of this energy and money is wasted—over 30% on average.
-If we cut the energy use of U.S. buildings by 20%, we could save approximately $80 billion annually on energy bills and help create jobs.

 Saving You Money While Making You More Comfortable

 Energy-saving improvements save money.
 While there may be additional upfront costs to improve an older home or building or build a new home or office to be highly efficient, these costs are recouped through lower energy bills.

 Energy efficiency supports nearly 2.4 million jobs across the country.
 As of 2019, the energy-efficiency sector continued to produce more new jobs (about 54,000) than any other energy sector.
 Around half of the nation's more than 123 million homes and 5.9 million commercial buildings were built before 1980, prior to the existence of today's efficient products and most equipment standards and building codes.
 These buildings represent a significant opportunity to unlock energy savings through efficiency improvements, and this means local jobs.
 Money saved on energy costs also flows to other sectors of the economy, which can lead to more job creation.